abbreviatedman/web-development-industry-and-portfolio/readme.md

 ### Course Overview

-This 4-day course has three main objectives:
+This 4-day Noble Desktop course has three main objectives:

 1. To provide an overview of the web development industry.
 2. To prepare the student for job interviews in the tech field.